-The Hortonworks Sandbox is delivered as a virtual appliance that is a bundled set of operating system, configuration settings, and applications that work together as a unit.
-The virtual appliance (indicated by an .ovf or .ova extension in the filename) runs in the context of a virtual machine (VM), a piece of software that appears to be an application to the underlying (host) operating system, but that looks like a bare machine, including CPU, storage, network adapters, and so forth, to the operating system and applications that run on it.
+The HDP 2.1 Technical Preview VM is delivered as a virtual appliance that is a bundled set of operating system, configuration settings, and applications that work together as a unit.
+The virtual appliance (indicated by an .ovf or .ova extension in the filename) runs in the context of a virtual machine (VM), a piece of software that appears to be an application to the underlying (host) operating system, but looks like a bare machine, including CPU, storage, network adapters, and so forth, to the operating system and applications that run on it.

-To run the Sandbox you must install one of the supported virtual machine environments on your host machine, either Oracle Virtual Box or VMware Fusion (Mac) or Player (Windows/Linux).
+To run the HDP 2.1 Technical Preview VM you must install one of the supported virtual machine environments on your host machine, either Oracle Virtual Box or VMware Fusion (Mac) or Player (Windows/Linux).

-In general, the default settings for the environments are fine.
+In general, the default settings for the environments can be used.